wekan/minio-metadata/README.md

 `./transfer.sh` (Copy files from MongoDB to Minio)

+Logging transfer to textfile:

+`./transfer.sh > logfile.txt`

+Looking at transfer progress at other terminal:

+`tail -f logfile.txt`

 ## What will happen while tranferring files

 1. Export MongoDB text to wekan.sqlite (Temporary .csv files at directory csv will be deleted after they have been imported to SQLite)